4teamwork/ftw.mobile/README.rst

 With ``ftw.mobile`` you can implement mobile buttons, which shows a list of options on click.
 The package needs ftw.theming, which provides the basic styles.

+Plus it provides a mobile navigation, which is also displayed as a mobile button, but nbehaves completely different.

+**ALPHA STATE: This software is currently under heavy development and the actual version may not be compatible with the final version.**

 Installation